Throws an AssertionFailure with the given message if expr is falsy.

 The value to check.

-initMsg: MsgSourceThe message to display if the assertion fails.
+OptionalinitMsg: MsgSourceThe message to display if the assertion fails.

-and throws AssertionFailure if it is not.
+That the value is strictly true and throws AssertionFailure if it is not.

-Asserts that the given value is strictly undefined
+Asserts that the given value is strictly undefined.

-and throws AssertionFailure if it is not.
+That the value is strictly undefined and throws AssertionFailure if it is not.

 Asserts that the provided value matches the specified regular expression.
 If the value does not match the regular expression, it throws an AssertionFailure with the given message.